alex-parker-data/Projects/Airline Delay Analysis/README.md

 ## Problem Statement
  The purpose of this project is to predict whether a flight will be delayed, from the information given.
  To tell a story about the flight experience.

- What the history of flight experiences has been in the past How bad wwere delayed flights.
+ What the history of flight experiences has been in the past.

+ How much were flights delayed by.

- Identify patterns with delayed flights Recommendations
+ Identify patterns with delayed flights.

+ Recommendations.
  ## Data Sourcing
  Data set was gotten from https://github.com/theoyinbooke/30Days-of-Learning-Data-Analysis-Using-Power-BI-for-Students/blob/main/Airline%20Project/Airlines.csv